GeoscienceAustralia/stormwavecluster/Analysis/preprocessing/extract_storm_events.md

 sea level.

 **Here we apply the STL method to model non-stationarities in the monthly tidal residual series** (Cleveland et al 1990).
-We decompose it into an seasonal periodic component and an annual trend.
+We decompose the sea level into an seasonal periodic component and an annual trend.
 This is later used to correct the derived non-astronimical tidal surge, so that the latter becomes more obviously related to the storm related surge component.

 ```r
 # Make a seasonal timeseries.